ACME-MG/moga_neml/README.md

-# Introduction (Calibrate)
+# Optimiser

 The repository contains code for calibrating the constitutive parameters of phenomenological creep models.
-The following README was last updated on the 6th of June, 2023.
+The following README was last updated on the 26th of June, 2023.

 # Dependencies